greenboxal/doggohub/doc/administration/high_availability/redis_source.md

 some invaluable information to the configuration of Redis.
 Please proceed to read it before going forward with this guide.

-We also highly recommend that you use the Omnibus GitLab packages, as we optimize them specifically for GitLab, and we will take care of upgrading Redis to the latest supported version.
+We also highly recommend that you use the Omnibus DoggoHub packages, as we optimize them specifically for DoggoHub, and we will take care of upgrading Redis to the latest supported version.

 If you're not sure whether this guide is for you, please refer to